One of the prettiest projects my third graders created this year happened during the very last days of school.

 Here’s What We Did:

-3. After the background paper has dried, it’s time to draw a jelly.
+3.)
+After the background paper has dried, it’s time to draw!

 - Use white soft chalk pastel and draw a curved line for the top of the jellyfish body.

 - Add a wiggle line across the bottom of the jelly for his underbelly.

 - -Add squiggly lines for the tentacles.
 The tentacles can be either squiggly lines or shapes.

 - – Using either white or another color of chalk, color in the jellyfish body and blend chalk with fingertips.
 It’s okay for the background to show through.
 This makes the jelly look translucent.
 (Shown in step #5)